 Find Out More

-MyStudentBody Essentials is a comprehensive, evidence-based online prevention program, aimed at reducing the risk of drug and alcohol abuse and sexual violence among college students.
-Incoming first year students will receive an email in early September outlining the process for completing the course.
-Students must pass the Essentials course with a grade of 70% or better in order to fulfill the requirement.
+MyStudentBody Essentials is a comprehensive, evidence-based online prevention program, aimed at reducing the risk of drug and alcohol abuse among college students.
+Incoming first year students will receive an email after Add/Drop outlining the process for completing the course.
+Students are expected to pass the Essentials course with a grade of 70% or better.

 The mission of the BSU Peer Educators is to empower students to make informed decisions with regard to alcohol, drugs and related health and social issues.
 The Peer Educators are selected through an interview process and receive training to educate other BSU students.
 They provide engaging inclusive and informative events, workshops, and awareness campaigns around issues faced by BSU students, serving to connect students to university and community resources.
 In addition to special event programming, Peer Educators provide programs on request to the campus community.
 Programs have been conducted for BSU student clubs and organizations, athletic teams, commuters and resident students.